.EDU backlinks are SEO gold, but they’re tough to earn. Find out how to get .edu backlinks the right way with these 10 expert tactics.

 ✕ Limited link building opportunities

-You can find resource pages using the inURL command that we’ve already touched upon:
+You can find resource pages using the in-URL command mentioned previously:

 You can also try adding keyword variations, such as: